Police Powers and My Rights

 If you complain to the IBAC, it is most likely your complaint will be forwarded to the Victoria Police.
 A present in Victoria, over 90% of complaints are investigated or otherwise managed by police.
 This system does not meet international standards.

 You can also make a complaint to the Police Conduct Unit of Victoria Police.

-Speak to a solicitor about these options.
-They can help you through any investigation process.
-You can contact our police complaints clinic on 0401 090 833.
+Speak to a solicitor about these options, they can help you through any investigation process.

 Police can give a person or group of people a direction to move on from a public place if they suspect on reasonable grounds that a person is or is likely to: